raspberrypi/documentation/configuration/mailboxes/accessing.md

 ## Overview
-This page describes the procedure for accessing a mailbox from code running on the ARM side of the mailbox interface.
+This page describes the procedure for accessing a mailbox from code running on the ARM side of the mailbox interface in bare metal or driver code.
+Care will be requried if you are accessing the mailboxes from multiple threads.

 ## General procedure
 To read from a mailbox: